evilbyt3/hakbrain/content/write-ups/htb/obscurity.md

 ## Root

-Now that we have access to the robert user, we can look at a file we ommited on our journey of getting the user flag.
+Now that we have access to the robert user, we can look at a file we omitted on our journey of getting the user flag.
 That file is `BetterSSH.py`

 ![](https://i.imgur.com/wsIffJq.png)